Tasmania's forgotten war: The conflict between British settlers and First Nations peoples

 First Nations leaders such as Mosquito and 'Black Tom' used their knowledge of European culture to increase the effectiveness of their attacks.

-The conflict then began to escalate when British soldiers were sent into Tasmania in the mid-1820s to quell the violence.
+The conflict escalated when British soldiers arrived in Tasmania in the mid-1820s to suppress the violence.

-This only led to more fighting, as now the First Nations people saw the soldiers as another enemy.
+This action, however, resulted in increased hostilities as the First Nations people perceived the soldiers as another enemy.

 Edward Curr, the manager of the Van Diemen's Land Company, seized control of large areas of land in 1826 from eight local people groups.